 What Are Adderall and Modafinil?

 At a glance, the big difference between the two is that Modafinil is milder.
-Modafinil has stimulant-like properties, but it is not technically classified as a stimulant.
+Modafinil has stimulant-like properties, but it is not officially classified as a stimulant.
 It does not cause quite as much alertness as Adderall, and it has less potential for addiction.
 Furthermore, Modafinil tends to have fewer physical side effects than Adderall.
 These drugs tend to function differently because they impact the brain in separate ways.

 Common Uses of Adderall and Modafinil